krcourville/eslint-config-csharp/README.md

 ## TODO

-- [ ] Create easlint-config-csharp ESLint module
+- [ ] Create eslint-config-csharp ESLint module
 - [ ] Publish to npm
+- [ ] Create eslint-config-csharp installation instructions

 ## <a name="inherits-from"></a>Inherits From